Waikato Regiment: History

 The Waikato Regiment was absorbed by the 1st Armoured Regiment (Waikato) of the Royal New Zealand Armoured Corps in 1950.

-Battle Honours
+Battle honours

-The Waikato Regiment was authorised to emblazoned the following battle honours earnt during the First World War on their colours:
+The Waikato Regiment was authorised to emblazoned the following battle honours earned during the First World War on their colours:

-The regiment also inherited the battle honours of the 18th (till 5th October 1942), 21st, 24th and 29th Battalions.
+The regiment also inherited the battle honours of the 18th (till 5 October 1942), 21st, 24th and 29th Battalions.
 The following battle honours were authorised to be emblazoned on the colours:

 Alliances

 The Waikato Regiment was allied with the following regiments: